annegautham/annegautham.github.io/src/content/notes/intro-to-philosophy/02-natureOfPhilosophy.md

 ---
-title: Socrates on the Value of Philosophy
+title: The Nature of Philosophy
 author: Gautham Anne
 order: 2
 pubDatetime: 2025-07-01T12:00:00Z
+description: |
-description: Socrates on the Value of Philosophy
+  Discussions on the nature of philosophy.
+Readings: Plato, “Apology: Defense of Socrates” & Russell, “The Value of Philosophy”

 tags:
   - Philosophy
 ---

 ## Table of Contents

+# The Nature of Philosophy

 ## The Value of Philosophy